nnajeh/f-UNetGAN/README.md

 ## Proposed Framework
 ![Framework](https://github.com/nnajeh/f-UNetGAN/assets/38373885/5c02b1c0-4cf5-4b9c-b8e7-462a7d6c28a1)

-This is a PyTorch/GPU implementation of the paper [f-UNetGAN : A Fast Residual Attention Network for Fine-grained Unsupervised Anomaly Detection and Localization]:
+This is a PyTorch/GPU implementation of the paper [f-UNetGAN : A Fast Residual Attention Network for Fine-grained Unsupervised Anomaly Detection and Localization]